JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Choose a library to consume flows from iOS

-In this tutorial, you can use [SKIE](https://skie.touchlab.co/) the [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) library to help you work with flows in iOS.
+In this tutorial, you can use [SKIE](https://skie.touchlab.co/) or the [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) library to help you work with flows in iOS.
 Both are open-source solutions that support cancellation and generics with flows, which the Kotlin/Native compiler doesn't yet provide by default: